BSc., PCCC, PhD

 Group Members (current)

-Dr Jonathan Strefford – Reader and Group Leader
+Professor Jonathan Strefford – Professor in Cancer Molecular Genetics and Group Leader

 Dr Helen Parker – Senior Postdoctoral Research Fellow (CLL Genomics)